KomputeProject/kompute/docs/overview/ci-tests.rst

-CI, Docker Images & Tests
+CI, Docker Images, Docs & Tests
 ======================

 This section contains an overview of the steps run on CI, as well as the tools used to simplify the testing (such as running Vulkan on CPU).